Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Example Episodes

 ---

 **II.
 The Psychology: Authority in a Storm**

 Why do people listen?
-Uncertainty and risk trigger deep psychological needs for clarity, guidance, and authority.
-“In markets, ambiguity aversion is powerful,” says Dr. Nicole Bennett, behavioral finance expert at Columbia Business School.
-“When investors feel adrift, they seek anchors—authoritative figures who appear to have mastered chaos.”
+Uncertainty and risk trigger deep psychological needs for clarity, guidance, and authority. ,,In markets, ambiguity aversion is powerful,'' says Dr. Nicole Bennett, behavioral finance expert at Columbia Business School. ,,When investors feel adrift, they seek anchors---authoritative figures who appear to have mastered chaos.''

-This dynamic plays out in real time: during the COVID-19 crash, Buffett’s comments were dissected for policy cues; Dalio’s LinkedIn posts went viral.
-Decades of behavioral research (notably by Daniel Kahneman and Robert Shiller) confirm that, in uncertain times, people display *authority bias*—the tendency to defer to those deemed experts.
+This dynamic plays out in real time: during the COVID-19 crash, Buffett's comments were dissected for policy cues; Dalio's LinkedIn posts went viral.
+Decades of behavioral research (notably by Daniel Kahneman and Robert Shiller) confirm that, in uncertain times, people display *authority bias*---the tendency to defer to those deemed experts.
 Social proof, where individuals copy perceived leaders, amplifies this herd effect.

 ---